AustinDart/Making-A-Website/README.md

 - Added line break (\<br\>) and selfie (\<img\>)

 ## May 6, 2022
-- Made the background black and the text white (using style inside of html tags)
+- Used style inside html tags to change colors of background and text (color & background-color)

 ## May 7, 2022
 - Made the sub-headers red instead of white.
+- Used style inside html tags to move everything to the center of the page (text-align)